 - A. A Controller shall comply with an opt-out request by: - 1.
 Ceasing to Process the Consumer's Personal Data for the Opt-Out Purpose(s) as soon as feasibly possible, but no later than fifteen (15) days from the date the Controller receives the request. - 2.
-Maintaining a record of the opt-out request and response, in compliance with 4 CCR 904-3, Rule 6.11. - B. A Controller must provide an opt-out method, either directly or through a link, clearly and conspicuously in its privacy notice as well as in a clear, conspicuous, and readily accessible location outside the privacy notice. - 1.
-If a link is used, it must take a Consumer directly to the opt-out method and the link text must provide a clear understanding of its purpose, for example "Colorado Opt-Out Rights," "Personal Data Use Opt-Out," or "Your Opt-Out Rights." - 2.
+Maintaining a record of the opt-out request and response, in compliance with 4 CCR 904-3, Rule 6.11. - B. ATo enable a Consumer to exercise the right to opt out of the Opt-Out Purposes provided in C.R.S. § 6-1-1306(1)(a)(I), a Controller must: - 1.
+Provide the privacy notice opt-out disclosures required by C.R.S. § 6-1-1308; and - 2.
+Pursuant §§ 6-1-1306(1) and 6-1-1308(1)(a)(III), provide an opt-out a clear and - conspicuous method for Consumers to exercise the right to opt out of the Processing of Personal Data for the Opt-Out Purposes, either directly or through a link, clearly and conspicuously in its privacy notice as well as in a clear, conspicuous, and readily accessible location outside the privacy notice. - 1. a.
+Any method provided pursuant to this section must comply with the requirements of 4 CCR 904-3, Rule 4.02 (B).
+If a link is used, it must take a Consumer directly to the opt-out method and the link text must provide a clear understanding of its purpose, for example "Colorado Opt-Out Rights," "Personal Data Use Opt-Out," or "Your Opt-Out Rights." - 23.
 The opt-out method must: - a.
-Comply with 4 CCR 904-3, Rule 4.02. - Describe the Consumer's right to opt out and provide instructions on how to opt out. - 3.
-The clear, conspicuous, and readily accessible location must be: - a.
-Positioned in an obvious location of a website or application, such as the header or footer of a Controller's internet homepage, or an application's app store page or download page; and - b.
-Available to the Consumer at or before the time the Personal Data is Processed for the Opt-Out Purposes. - C. An Authorized Agent may exercise a Consumer's opt-out right, so long as the Authorized Agent's request permits the Controller to Authenticate the identity of the Consumer and the Authorized Agent's authority to act on the Consumer's behalf.
+Comply with 4 CCR 904-3, Rule 4.02. - b.
+Describe the Consumer's right to opt out and provide instructions on how to-opt out. - 3c.
+The clear, conspicuous, and readily accessible location must be: - Positioned positioned in an obvious location of a website or application, such as the header or footer of a Controller's internet homepage, or an application's app store page or download page; and. - b.
+Available to the Consumer at or before the time the Personal Data is Processed for the Opt-Out Purposes. - C. An Authorized Agent may exercise a Consumer's opt-out righton behalf of the Consumer, so long as the Authorized Agent's request permits the Controller to Authenticate the identity of the Consumer and the Authorized Agent's authority to act on the Consumer's behalf.